Priyanshu Painyuli

-Priyanshu Painyuli is an Indian actor and model who appears in Bollywood films.
-In 2020, he appeared in Netflix original Extraction, an American action-thriller film and Mirzapur 2, an Amazon Prime Video action crime thriller series.
+Priyanshu Painyuli is an Indian actor who appears in Hindi films.
+He had his breakout role in Bhavesh Joshi Superhero (2018), after which he appeared in the American action film Extraction (2020).
+He has also starred in the crime drama series Mirzapur (2020-2024).

 Personal life

 He married his girlfriend of seven years, Vandana Joshi, on 26 November 2020.

 Career

 Priyanshu started his career as a model and assistant director.
 He made his acting debut with Manuja Tyagi's movie Love At First Sight.
-After this film, he got an offer from Farhan Akhtar for remake film Rock On 2.
+After this film, he got an offer from Farhan Akhtar for the sequel film Rock On 2.

-In 2018, he featured in Vikramaditya Motwane's Bhavesh Joshi Superhero in which he played the role of Bhavesh Joshi.
-He played Robin (Radhesyam) in the second season of Mirzapur an Amazon Prime Video action crime thriller series.
-Painyuli also appeared in High Jack and in Once Again in 2018.
+In 2018, he featured in Vikramaditya Motwane's Bhavesh Joshi Superhero in which he played the title role.
+He played Robin (Radhesyam) in the second and third seasons of Mirzapur, an Amazon Prime Video action crime thriller series.
+Painyuli also appeared in High Jack and Once Again in 2018.
 He played the role of Kapil in 2019 Netflix film Upstarts.

 In 2020, he played the role of a Bangladeshi crime lord in Sam Hargrave's directorial debut Extraction.
 He starred opposite Taapsee Pannu in the sports film Rashmi Rocket.